dnanexus/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

 the handler can be overwritten with subsequent calls to :meth:`~dxpy.bindings.DXDataObject.set_ids`.

+The object handler ``__init__`` methods do not create new remote objects; they only initialize whatever local state the handler needs.
-Creation of a new object can be performed using the method :meth:`dxpy.bindings.DXDataObject.new`.
+Creation of a new remote object can be performed using the method :meth:`dxpy.bindings.DXDataObject.new`.
 In each subclass of :class:`~dxpy.bindings.DXDataObject` the method can take class-specific arguments, for example::